jlmelville/sneer/docs/dynamic-hssne.md

         p_{j|i} - q_{j|i}
       \right)
 $$
-This has a very similar structure to the HSSNE version.
+This has a very similar structure to the HSSNE version, although with less scope for simplifying.
 The extension to the gradient with respect to $\xi$ is obvious (i.e. multiply the RHS in the above equation by $2\xi$).

 ## Parametric t-SNE